MJLee25/LEZ-spatial-did-korea/README.md

 ## Overview

 This repository contains the R code used to reproduce the empirical analyses presented in the manuscript.
-The study evaluates the effects of Low Emission Zone (LEZ) policies on ambient air quality in South Korea using staggered Difference-in-Differences (DID) and Spatial Difference-in-Differences (Spatial DID) models.
+The study examines pollutant-specific and spatial air-quality responses associated with South Korea's phased Low Emission Zone (LEZ) expansion using staggered Difference-in-Differences (DID) diagnostics and spatial panel models.

-The repository includes scripts for data preparation, descriptive analyses, econometric estimation, robustness checks, and figure generation.
+The repository includes scripts for descriptive analyses, econometric estimation, spatial diagnostics, robustness checks, and figure generation.

 ## Data